josh-holder/josh-holder.github.io/_posts/2026-03-20-drone-bench.md

 ## Summary and Practical Implications
 At a high level, a few things stand out from these results.
 - The models seem less capable on a relative level at tasks in this area than they do at tasks in pure software.
 This can be explained most simply by a bias in the training data -  the modal line of drone control code is deep in an ITAR-controlled repository at Lockheed Martin, while the modal line of frontend code is in an open-source repo on Github.
     - Model performance in this area does seem like it's in the *ballpark* of the [METR evals](https://metr.org/time-horizons/).
-For context, I implemented a baseline solution to all of these problems myself, and most took me on the order of an hour or two.
+For context, I implemented a baseline solution to all of these problems myself, and most took me on the order of an hour.
 METR trends would predict closer to an 80% pass rate given this task time.
 - Despite this, LLMs (and especially the 4.6 generation) are significantly competent at all points in the stack.
-While it's unlikely that a current Claude model could design a drone controller fully end to end today, the requisite knowledge is there.
+While it's unlikely that a *current* Claude model could design a drone controller fully end to end, the requisite knowledge is there.
 More than anything, it seems the missing element is coherence over long context windows, more than specific knowledge.
 I would not be surprised if Claude 5 knocked all the above tasks out of the park.
 - For a variety of reasons, the aerospace industry has been remarkably resistant to most of the previous advances in AI and autonomy.
 This one will have real effects, even if the majority of the algorithms running on any given drone are not directly AI-driven.
 (I want to write up a full post on this in the future.)

 <figure style="width: min(90vw, 1100px); position: relative; left: 50%; transform: translateX(-50%);">